 Professor Wertheim, Personal Chair in Psychology, is a registered psychologist with endorsements in Community Psychology and Clinical Psychology in the Department of Psychology and Counselling at La Trobe.
 She is a Fellow of the Australian Psychological Society (APS) and a Fellow of the APS College of Community Psychologists and APS College of Clinical Psychologists.

-Eleanor has conducted and facilitated many professional development programs in negotiation and conflict analysis.
+Professor Wertheim has conducted and facilitated many professional development programs in negotiation and conflict analysis.
 These activities have included working with the United Nations Institute for Training and Research (Geneva) since 1995 in Austria, Norway, and Africa facilitating and lecturing in programs for UN staff and diplomats on the topics of preventive diplomacy and peace making.
-She has been on the national and state executive committees of Psychologists for Peace, an Interest Group of the Australian Psychological Society.
+She is past National Convenor, and has been on the national and state executive committees of Psychologists for Peace, an Interest Group of the Australian Psychological Society.
 Her research interest in conflict resolution involves examining the factors that lead to forgiveness and reconciliation after perceived wrongs committed by others.
 The role of mindfulness and its relationship to forgiveness has also been of interest.
-Eleanor has also worked with schools and education systems to help them develop and implement cooperative conflict resolution approaches and to enhance relationships in their school communities.
+Professor Wertheim has also worked with education systems and schools to help them develop and implement cooperative conflict resolution approaches and to enhance relationships in their communities.

 She contributes to undergraduate, honours and post-graduate programs and teaches in the areas of ethics and professional issues, and peace psychology.
 She also coordinates an undergraduate psychology field placement subject in partnership with the Victorian Department of Health and Human Services.